Whose Land Have I Lit On Now? Contemplations on the Notions of Hospitality

 Upon entering the exhibition space we are introduced to the domestic sphere as both hospitable and hostile.
 In the corner of the room a site-specific work by Abbas Akhavan, Untitled (2017), presents the broom as a surreal object that references both ‘host’ and ‘guest’.
 The broom is positioned in a manner that might conjure one’s own home.
 Yet its dimensions suggest that if wielded, it could eject the guest at any moment.
-Akhavan posits that the object can also be read “as a representation of hostility towards racialised, indigenous and marginalised classes”.
-He powerfully evokes the malignant inoffensiveness of precarity and its capacity to inhabit the lives of marginalised people.
+In the exhibition brochure, curator Denise Ryner notes that works by the exhibition’s Canadian artists – including that of Akhavan – can be read “as a representation of hostility towards racialised, indigenous and marginalised classes.”
+Akhavan powerfully evokes the malignant inoffensiveness of precarity and its capacity to inhabit the lives of marginalised people.

 The current media outrage and inundation of images of the various migrant crises functions at a catalytic stage that turns the traumatised into a spectacle.